Prominent Florida convention center becoming a hospital

 “I would rather be prepared for the worst and the worst not come here than not be prepared,” DeSantis said.
 “We don’t know what a surge may bring.”

-As of Wednesday, almost 15,500 cases had been diagnosed statewide and almost 2,000 people were hospitalized.
-There have been 309 deaths.
+As of Wednesday, almost 15,700 cases had been diagnosed statewide and more than 2,000 people were hospitalized.
+There have been 322 deaths.
 A widely cited University of Washington model shows Florida will nearly fill its 1,700 intensive care unit beds in about 10 days, and that about 150 people will die daily.

 The Florida National Guard has also set up four mobile hospitals elsewhere in the state in case they are needed.